United Methodist Church: 1939 merger and the Central Jurisdiction in the Methodist Church

+1968 merger and formation of the UMC

 On April 23, 1968, the United Methodist Church was created when the Evangelical United Brethren Church (represented by Bishop Reuben H. Mueller) and The Methodist Church (represented by Bishop Lloyd Christ Wicke) joined hands at the constituting General Conference in Dallas, Texas.
 With the words, "Lord of the Church, we are united in Thee, in Thy Church and now in The United Methodist Church" the new denomination was given birth by both churches which had distinguished histories and influential ministries in various parts of the world.

-2020–2022 schisms
+2020–2024 schisms

+Prior to the United Methodist Church's May 2024 General Conference, the UMC had rules, found in the Book of Discipline, that prohibited same-sex unions and the ordination of noncelibate homosexuals.
+Many progressive UMC leaders and churches, especially in the United States, are supportive of gay marriage and ignored the injunctions in the Book of Discipline.
+Many conservative members of the UMC did not like the trend of the UMC towards endorsing gay marriage and, hence, have initiated movements to split-off from the UMC.

 On January 3, 2020, the denomination's leadership released a proposal to split the Church over what it described as "fundamental differences" over homosexuality, particularly same-sex marriage (see § Homosexuality below).
+The United Methodist Church would hold a special session to repeal the ban on same-sex marriage.
 The proposal would need to be approved by the General Conference in order to take effect.
 The 2020 General Conference, originally scheduled to be held in Minneapolis, Minnesota, was postponed due to the COVID-19 pandemic.

-A small group of the progressive wing announced their intention to create a new denomination in November 2020, the Liberation Methodist Connexion.
+In November 2020, a small group of the progressive wing announced their intention to create a new denomination, the Liberation Methodist Connexion.
 It was launched on the First Sunday in Advent through an online service.
-However, organizers of the Liberation Methodist Connexion announced on 18 December 2021 that no progress has been made to set up a separate denomination.
+However, organizers of the Liberation Methodist Connexion announced on 18 December 2021 that no progress had been made to set up a separate denomination.